dmidlo/histdata.com-tools/README.md

 architecture or a permanent product classification.

 The public v2 plan explicitly orders engines, binds config/dataset/context/ evidence artifacts, and names the reconstruction selection.
-Retained evidence currently qualifies only empirical motif for product execution; failed non-broker engines remain benchmark-eligible and the broker-target bridge is research-only.
-The resulting product truthfully declares a single-qualified- engine portfolio and never silently falls back to motif.
+The powered #490 campaign can only reduce legacy eligibility; at its observed support, all 12 executable HistData engines are `insufficient_evidence` and the broker-target bridge is a deferred refusal.
+The resulting product decision is therefore no selection, and planning fails closed instead of silently falling back to motif.
+Legacy plans without a powered dossier retain their explicit single-qualified-engine compatibility behavior.
 See [`docs/proposal-engine-portfolios.md`](docs/proposal-engine-portfolios.md).

 #### Classical Event-Clock Proposal Engines